 - Determine priorities based on areas of highest risk and through intelligence gathering

 - Identify the process of avoiding, reducing and managing risk

 - Define method for rectifying abuses and remediating any victims

-- Developing learning strategy allowing us to consider new information
+- Developing a learning strategy allowing us to consider new information

-As part of our due diligence approach, in the last year we have been working on an approach to avoid and address human risks in our supply chain.
-This approach is based on three pillars:
+As part of our due diligence approach, we focus on assurance, improvement and empowerment to avoid and address human rights risks in our supply chain:

 An example of our programme in action is in our banana supply chain, where we can assure all of our bananas for the UK market are now certified by the Rainforest Alliance.
 This milestone is supported by our programme to improve conditions and low wages in the industry through the World Banana Forum and where we have worked with our banana suppliers to set up foundations to empower workers and local communities.

 Further information on our approach to human rights can be found here.

 Human Rights (F&F)